kajaste/pychoir/README.md

 assert result == {'some_fields': 'some values'}
 ```

-but this is not very convenient for anyone in the long run.
+...but this is not very convenient for anyone in the long run.

 This is where `pychoir` comes in with matchers: